Boys, girls and intersex conditions

 Disorders of sex development

-Around 1 per cent of babies are born each year with a disorder of sex development, or intersex, where their genetic, hormonal or physical sex characteristics (genitals, gonads and chromosome patterns) are not typically male or female.
+Around 1 per cent of babies are born each year with a disorder of sex development, or with an intersex condition, where their genetic, hormonal or physical sex characteristics (genitals, gonads and chromosome patterns) are not typically male or female.

 The research was led by Hudson Institute (Prof Harley, Aleisha Symon and Dr Rowena Lavery) and the University of Montpellier in France, in collaboration with laboratories in Argentina and France, with assistance from the Victorian Life Sciences Computation Initiative (VLSCI – supported by the Victorian Government).